Adults in the Workplace

 Good Boss, Bad Boss has a helpful chapter on wise bosses versus smart bosses.
 Worth reading.

-If I'd read Good Boss, Bad Boss while still at my last job, I think I'd have anonymously highlighted the parts that described my manager, and sent it in an internal office envelope with the name written in disguised handwriting.
+If I'd read Good Boss, Bad Boss while still at my last job, I think I'd have highlighted the parts that described my manager, and sent it in an anonymous internal office envelope.
 Then again, our department was not large and likely it would be easy to figure out who'd sent it : - ) Motto: Always best to suggest good-advice books to HR to pass along, if your company is large enough.
 If it isn't, and if enough of your colleagues feel the same way, try approaching the boss in a gentle and tactful manner, armed with suggestions from the book.
 Really, there is no one answer to bad bosses: every situation is different.

 There Are Good Bosses Too